Past Board Chairs

 Calgary, Alberta, Canada

-Dr. Gwen Hollaar graduated from medical school at the University of Alberta, completed her general surgery residency at the University of Calgary and obtained a Masters in Public Health focusing on international health at Johns Hopkins University.
+Dr. Gwen Hollaar graduated from medical school at the University of Alberta, completed her general surgery residency at the University of Calgary and her Masters in Public Health at Johns Hopkins University.
 She returned to the University Calgary, where she has been on faculty since 1999.
-She also has an active interest in international health development and is currently working in the area of medical education in Lao PDR with the University of Calgary and in various countries in Africa with the Canadian Network for International Surgery.
+She has an active interest in international health development and is currently working in the area of medical education in Laos with the University of Calgary and in various countries in Africa with CNIS.

 Douglas Wallis